Anonymous-inception/Hacktober_Repos/README.md

 ### ISSUES AND PR:
-This is a beginner friendly repository where all those people who are new to open source can contribute, in any valid language. 🙌🏻
+This is a beginner friendly repository where all those people who are new to open source can contribute, in any language. 🙌🏻

 ### Steps to contribute to this repo: